 Misha Wee Armour, Technologist

-Misha joined Grinham Architects in 2017 after four years of experience working in the commercial and residential sectors at an Architectural practice located in Waterloo.
-She graduated with Distinction in the Architecture – Construction Engineering Technology program at Conestoga College (2013).
-She is currently working towards obtaining her Passivehaus certification and her C.E.T. certification through the Ontario Association of Certified Engineering Technicians and Technologists.
-At Grinham Architects Misha is involved in the development and preparation of design and working drawing materials specializing in commercial and residential construction.
+Misha joined Grinham Architects in 2017 after four years of experience working in the commercial and residential sectors, with a particular emphasis on site design, at an Architectural firm in Waterloo.
+She graduated with Distinction from the Architecture – Construction Engineering Technology program at Conestoga College (2013).
+At Grinham Architects Misha is involved in the development and the preparation of design and working drawing materials.

 Since 1993, our relatively small firm has been commissioned to design a number of extremely diverse projects, encompassing a wide spectrum of building types and sizes.
 In doing so, we have effectively avoided any tendency towards a singular area of specialization; preferring instead to continuously explore and expand our collective interests and expertise through the successful design and delivery of a range of projects.